ssebs/ssebs-www/content/blog/mmpguieditor.md

 ---
 > Read the technical details on the [project page](/projects/go-mmp)

+For example, when I'd update the name of a `Macro` in a new editor window, it wouldn't sync to the regular window.
+One window would show the old value, and the other the new.

+I've been using React for a little while, which has [opinionated ways on how to manage state](https://react.dev/learn/managing-state), but this didn't translate to how the Golang GUI library I was using works.

+The GUI library I'm using, [fyne.io](https://fyne.io), is structure / pattern agnostic, meaning it doesn't care if you choose *MVC*, *MVP*, *MVVM*, or just using a single file to manage it all (the way I was doing it before).

 ## Exploring fyne
 This is a follow up to the [Mini Macro Pad](/blog/minimacropad/) blog post, so I'd suggest reading that if you haven't already.